Deformation theory of G_2 conifolds

-\begin{defn} Let $M$ be a CS $\G$~manifold.
-We say that $M$ has \emph{good singularities} if for each link $\Sigma_i$ of the corresponding asymptotic cone $C_i$, equation~\eqref{graymaineq3} has no nontrivial solutions for $\lambda \in (-3, 0]$. \end{defn}
+Proposition~\ref{OW.dim.prop2} then motivates the following definition. \begin{defn} Let $M$ be a CS $\G$~manifold.
+We say that $M$ has \emph{good singularities} if for each link $\Sigma_i$ of the corresponding asymptotic cone $C_i$, the system of equations~\eqref{graymaineq3} has no nontrivial solutions for $\lambda \in (-3, 0]$.
+Specifically, $M$ has good singularities if $m_{\Sigma_i}(\lambda) = 0$ for all $\lambda \in (-3,0]$. \end{defn}

 \begin{thm} Let $M$ be a CS $\G$~manifold with good singularities, and choose $\nu > 0$ close enough to zero so that there are no other critical rates between $0$ and $\nu$.
-Then the extension $\breve{\mathcal M}'_{\nu}$ of the reduced moduli space of deformations of $M$ as a CS $\G$~manifold, defined just before equation~\eqref{extendedreduceddimeq}, is \emph{smooth} with dimension
+Then the moduli space $\mathcal{M}_{\nu}$ is \emph{smooth} with dimension